 With the technology architecture in place, universities should focus on key principles that foster interconnectivity at a consumer-grade level:

 Intuitive: today’s students are digital natives that are used to intuitive platforms and gadgets.
 These students want to interact with a system that is intuitive and simple to use.
 By utilizing buyer personas and user journeys, a smart campus can make interaction effortless.

 Persona-centric: video, voice, gesture, touch.
 All these interactions should be design thinking and persona-centric.
-For example, professors can use voice technology to enhance their lecture and send reminders to students as seen in the video below:
+For example, professors can use voice technology to enhance their lectures.
+Or send reminders to students as seen in the video below:

 Scalable: traditionally, campuses are local in their reach and scale.
 Not with a tech enabled campus.
 A smart campus should allow for global scalability that leverages digital tools and technologies to provide data-driven experiences.

-In order to meet the demands of today’s student bodies, universities must adopt smart campus technologies to remain competitive in the higher education landscape.
+If universities expect to remain competitive, they must adopt smart campus technologies.
 The design of your smart campus is paramount to the success of the implementation.
 Take your time, plan, and get in campus-wide buy-ins in order to turn your university into a smart campus, the right way.

-Download our whitepaper to enlighten your understanding of automation in higher education and the smart campus, and offer continued insight into the value proposition of intelligent business process management (iBPMS) software.
-We also offer a free 7 day trial.
+Download our whitepaper to expand your knowledge of automation in higher education and the smart campus, and insight into the value proposition of intelligent business process management (iBPMS) software.